A Beginner’s Guide for Paraeducators

 There will always be a need for qualified teaching professionals to assist in classrooms and work with students.
-According to the Bureau of Labor Statistics, paraprofessional jobs are to rise by 9 percent by 2024.
+According to the Bureau of Labor Statistics, paraprofessional jobs are projected to grow 5 percent from 2021 to 2031.
 Working as a paraprofessional may also provide a firm foundation to continue your career into a four-year program for elementary or secondary education, resulting in eventually becoming a licensed teacher, should you choose so.

 If you are still reading you have a genuine interest in a paraprofessional position or you really want to know that I took my hand back, stood up, and booked it out of that classroom as fast as my little feet could carry me.

 Ha-Ha!!
 Just kidding! if that were true, I wouldn't be writing this beginner's guide.
 Instead, I applied Tips #3 and #6.
 Please share in the comments what you wouldn't have done or any supportive tips we can apply as ParaPros!